dysinger/kh6e.org/content/club/join.md

 # Join Us!

-Kaua'i Amatuer Radio Club is a registered 503c non-profit organization.
+Kaua'i Amatuer Radio Club is a non-profit organization.
 We need all the help we can get.
 Join our radio club.
 We use club dues for expenses.
 For example:

 - Maintaining Kaui'i repeaters
 - Running this KH6E website